About Smart Growth

 Where can I find examples of smart growth?

 Visit our Examples of Smart Growth Communities and Projects page, which links to case studies and stories.

-What other parts of the federal government work on sustainable community issues?
+What other parts of the federal government work on sustainable communities issues?

 EPA works with several other federal agencies and programs that have an interest in community growth and development issues, including: